-3. Land forming within the Southern Viewscape Precinct may provide for a landscaped earth mound, with a maximum height of 4.5m.
+3. Land forming within the Southern Viewscape Precinct may provide for a landscaped earth mound, to obscure the visual impact of development when viewed from the Denbigh homestead.
+Screening with a maximum height of 4.5m.
 A total screening height of building pads of 6m is to be achieved through a combination of earth mounding and cut / retaining walls on the residential side of the ridge line (Refer Figure 4a and Figure 4b).